mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 By binding an attribute to the **Error** event, the app can pick up an error raised by the back-end service.

 **Error** takes a string attribute.
 You can define an attribute and bind this attribute to **Error**.
-In a running app, when there is a problem with converting voice into text, the error event is triggered, and the error information is populated to this **Error** attribute.
+When there is a problem with converting voice into text in a running app, the error event is triggered, and the error information is populated to this **Error** attribute.
 The app can obtain this error message and trigger a custom action.
-You can select an **Action** from a list of actions.
+You can select the custom **Action** from a list of actions.

 ![microphone-onerror-sample](attachments/cogniso-speech-to-text/microphone-onerror-sample.png)